mdang/ga-lessons/events-and-event-handling/LESSON.md

 ```

 **You Do (Group) - 20min**
 You have a new boss who despises the letter x for some reason.
-Create a text input that will replace the letter x with a "-" every time someone attempts to use it
+Create a text input that will prevent the user from typing in the letter "x" when they type.

 ```HTML
 <!DOCTYPE html>